-The holiday season, starting with Thanksgiving, can be a time of great joy with family, friends and tradition, but not everyone feels jolly this time of year.
+The holiday season, starting with Thanksgiving and Hanukkah, can be a time of great joy with family, friends and tradition, but not everyone feels jolly this time of year.
 If you’ve experienced a loss, gone through a breakup or simply feel alone, the holidays can put a spotlight on your grief.

 “Feelings don’t obey the calendar,” says psychotherapist Tina Gilbertson, author of Constructive Wallowing: How to Beat Bad Feelings by Letting Yourself Have Them.
 “While others may be more comfortable if you’re happy during the holidays, it’s not always possible or necessary to stay positive after a loss.
 Grief and emotional healing take time, and you can’t push the river.”